neilSchroeder/cms-ecal-scales-and-smearings/README.md

 A new python framework for deriving the residual scales and additional smearings for the electron energy scale.

+## Motivation

+This project exists as a response to the state of the process of deriving the scales and smearings for the electron energy scale using ECALELF.
+The goal of this software is to improve usability, speed, and performance of the scales and smearings derivation.

+## Features

+This software has a number of interesting features:
+* A pruner to convert root files into tsv files with only relevant branches
+* A run divider to derive run bins
+* A time stabilizer which uses medians to stabilize the scale as a function of run number
+* A minimzer to evaluate the scales and smearings
+** blah blah

 ## Getting Started

 Some basic instructions on how to get started: